GamesCreed

 Teenage Mutant Ninja Turtles, Review, Screenshot, GamesCreed

-In Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants your top priority is to tackle waves of enemies through a series of stages that include Coney Island and Dimension X. You’re guaranteed to experience a number of exciting obstacles in each level, which includes fighting enemies whilst surfing in the sewer.
+In Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants, your top priority is to tackle waves of enemies through a series of stages that include Coney Island and Dimension X. You’re guaranteed to experience several exciting obstacles in each level, which include fighting enemies whilst surfing in the sewer.

 You don’t have to play the stages in any particular order, and the number of points you’re rewarded after completing a stage is based on variables such as how well you perform, the difficulty you’re playing, and how fast you finish a stage.
 Although the gameplay is fun, it’s extremely short – if you were to play each level once, if you were to combine them, you shouldn’t take a lot more than an hour to complete the game.
 However, each level is replayable, so that somewhat makes up for that.

-If you don’t like your score, you can definitely replay the stage until you’re happy with it.
-Especially, that you can check up on the leaderboards, meaning you are essentially challenging other players in the world for the top dog of the stages.
-Thus, providing the motivation to get you to play at your best.
+If you don’t like your score, you can replay the stage until you’re happy with it.
+Especially, you can check up on the leaderboards, meaning you are essentially challenging other players in the world for the top dog of the stages.
+Thus, motivating to get you to play at your best.

 Teenage Mutant Ninja Turtles, Review, Screenshot, GamesCreed